mateusz7988/CTF-Writeups/CyberApocalypse2023/PerfectSynchronization/Readme.md

 ```

 There were 2 things that were interesting for me: **key = urandom(16)** and **self.cipher = AES.new(key, AES.MODE_ECB)**.
-After searching for a while, I found that function **urandom(16)** basically returns the 16 bytes long key which is the equivalent of 128 bits which is the equivalent of AES-128 encryption.
+After searching for a while, I found that function **urandom(16)** basically returns the random 16 bytes long key which is the equivalent of 128 random bits which is the equivalent of AES-128 encryption.
 AES-128 encryption is a very strong one and would take about **one billion years** to break, so the bruteforcing of this message was not even an option.
 So, I focused on **AES.MODE_ECB**.
 After a short research I was able to find this information: